deckhouse/virtualization/images/cdi-artifact/patches/README.md

 The target PVC should have a raw type for volume mode Block and a qcow2 type for Filesystem.
 The patch adds this conversion.

+#### `018-cover-cdi-metrics.patch`

+Configure cdi's components metrics web servers to listen on localhost.
+This is necessary for ensuring that the metrics can be accessed only by Prometheus via kube-rbac-proxy sidecar.

+Currently covered metrics:
+- cdi-controller
+- cdi-deployment